“Energy and persistence conquer all things.” — Benjamin Franklin

 This goes beyond identifying triggers.
 It's about changing your environment—and sometimes, your social circle.
 Smoking bonds us with people.
 When you quit, some relationships may fade.
 That’s okay.
 You’re making space for people who align with your growth and goals.

 If you lose people because you’re bettering yourself, they were never meant to stay.
+And ask yourself, are those really the kind of people I want in my life anyway?

 My body craved nutrients it hadn’t received in years.
 More fruits, veggies, lean proteins.
 I could feel my body thanking me for the change.
+Even adding in collagen powder to take once a day or some kind of green drink can help you feel the changes and healing as well.
+This will keep you wanting to feel better and better.

 This is a small hack that helped a lot.
 I kept a tin of Altoids nearby at all times.
 That intense menthol feeling gave me a similar “rush” without the cigarette.
 Gum helped keep my mouth busy and cut cravings.